jiwonhan1/Go-to-Seoul/README.md

 A <strong>Udacity</strong> front-end landing page project.
 This is a single and static web-page that has travelwise information of Seoul in Korea.
 There are 5 sections : brief introduction of Seoul, What to do, K Food, Make Friends and Contact.
 A user is able to navigate all of them by clicking nav-bar menu.
 Each section has a useful information such as location and other references and nice real photos of Seoul.

-To get started, clone this repository and open `index.html` or visit https://sharp-golick-57e97d.netlify.app/ (Netlify page does not working with nav-bar scrolling).
+To get started, clone this repository and open `index.html` or visit https://sharp-golick-57e97d.netlify.app/.

 ## Technologies